JoelBender/bacpypes/doc/source/tutorial/tutorial001.rst

 While exploring a library like BACpypes, take full advantage of Python being an interpreted language with an interactive prompt!
-The code for this tutorial is also available in the *tutorial* subdirectory of the repository.
+The code for this tutorial is also available in the *Tutorial* subdirectory of the repository.

 This tutorial will be using :class:`comm.Client`, :class:`comm.Server` classes, and the :func:`comm.bind` function, so start out by importing them::